aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/deployment/with-cognito.md

 ## Step 2.
 Launch the web Console

-After the stack is successfully created, this solution generates a CloudFront domain name that gives you access to the Log Hub web console.
+After the stack is successfully created, this solution generates a CloudFront domain name that gives you access to the Centralized Logging with OpenSearch web console.
 Meanwhile, an auto-generated temporary password (excluding the last digit `.`) will be sent to your email address.

 1. Sign in to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/){target='_blank'}.